Recognition of same-sex unions in Bosnia and Herzegovina: Public opinion

 According to a 2017 Pew Research Center poll, 13% of respondents in Bosnia and Herzegovina supported same-sex marriage, while 84% opposed and 3% were undecided or had refused to answer.
 Support was 14% among Muslims, 8% among Orthodox Christians and 7% among Catholics.
 A 2019 poll by Valicon showed that 14% of Sarajevo Canton residents supported the legalisation of same-sex marriage, while 81% opposed.

 A December 2022 Ipsos survey showed that 26% of Bosnians considered same-sex marriage "acceptable" (11% "completely" and 15% "mainly"), while 71% considered it "unacceptable" (56% "completely" and 15% "mainly").
 This represented an increase of support from 2015 when 9% of Bosnians supported same-sex marriage.
-With regard to special rights, 59% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.
+With regard to specific rights, 59% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.

 A 2023 survey from the Sarajevo Open Centre (Sarajevski Otvoreni Centar) estimated that 53% of Bosnians supported same-sex civil partnerships, while 26% were opposed and 21% were undecided.